mobify/workshop--adaptivejs-site/README.md

 Another way to change the output HTML is to modify the elements that the view returns.

-1. In your editor app, in the `adaptation/views` folder, open the `category.js` category view file.
+1. In your editor app, in the `app/pages/category` folder, open the `view.js` category view file.
 2. Add a `postProcess` function to the view.
 Ensure that this `postProcess` first calls the `postProcess` function in the base view file.

     ```javascript
     {
         template: template,
-        extend: Base,
+        extend: BaseView,
         postProcess: function(context) {
-            context = Base.postProcess(context);
+            context = BaseView.postProcess(context);

             return context;
         },